craftercms/docs/source/system-administrators/activities/kubernetes/studio-clustering-with-kubernetes-deployment.rst

                secrets/
                   .ssh/
                      config
-         arbiter/
-            arbiter-deployment.yaml
-            kustomization.yaml
-            resources/
-               config/
-                  hazelcast-config.yaml

   |

   The ``nodes`` folder contains the deployment files for setting up two authoring pods and hazelcast, which is used as an in-memory distributed data store to orchestrate the bootstrapping of Studio's Cluster.

-  The ``arbiter`` folder contains the deployment files for hazelcast and the Studio Arbiter, an arbitrator that functions as an odd node, since our authoring deployment only has two nodes, to avoid split-brain situations.

 ------------------------
 Setup Kubernetes Secrets